jramos/cgminer_monitor/README.md

 #### Graph Data

-These endpoints return the previous hour's worth of hashrate data as a JSON array, with each data point being represented as ``[timestamp, avg_hashrate, error_hashrate]``.
+These endpoints return the previous hour's worth of hashrate data as a JSON array, with each data point being represented as ``[timestamp, avg_hashrate, hardware_error_hashrate]``.

 ##### Aggregate hashrate for the mining pool